blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 }
 ```

-The above change applies to these BP operations (`updateEntityType` having already been implemented, and the others proposed in accepted RFCs):
+The above change applies to these Block Protocol operations (`updateEntityType` having already been implemented, and the others proposed in accepted RFCs):

 - `updateEntityType`
 - `updatePropertyType`